 Applying to study with us

 You are invited to visit QAC to discover for yourself the friendly atmosphere and great resources.
-You can meet students and staff and get answers to any questions before making an application.
-Call 0121 428 5041 to book an informal visit.
+You can meet students and staff and get answers to any questions before making an application or requesting that QAC be named on your Education, Health and Care plan (EHCP).
+Call 0121 803 5484 to book an informal visit.

 To apply for a place you will need to fill in an application form and medical form which we can give you when you visit.
 Download them using the links below or let us know if you prefer to receive these forms by post.

-QAC have been asked by all Local Authorities in England to make it very clear to families that all young people continuing education require an EHCP, and this is a statutory process which includes consultation with providers.
-Without an EHCP in place, funding will not be available for that young person.
+QAC have been asked by Local Authorities to make it very clear to families that all young people requiring our specialisms will require an EHCP, and this is a statutory process which includes consultation with providers.
+Without an EHCP in place, LA funding will not be available for that young person.

 In the process of completing EHCPs, parents and the young person have a right to request a specific placement.
-At this point, the Local Authority then contact QAC if that is their choice.
+At this point, the LA would then contact QAC and make a referral.

 During your assessment you might meet the following people: a speech and language therapist, a low vision specialist, a nurse, subject tutors, a mobility trainer, a computer/assistive technology tutor and residential staff.
-If you have a visual impairment as part of the assessment you will be invited to the Low Vision Centre at Focus Birmingham for a visual assessment.
+If you have a visual impairment, you may be invited to the Low Vision Centre at Focus Birmingham for a more detailed assessment.
 If you are looking for a residential place you will have an overnight assessment to find out about living at College.
 Otherwise your initial assessment will take one day.

 Once you start at QAC we will spend a lot of time getting to know you better and making absolutely sure that your programme, support and accommodation meets your needs.